How to measure the success of your B2B website

 A high bounce rate is not necessarily bad, for example, Contact Us pages generally have high bounce rates as people find the information they need and leave.
 However a high bounce rate for your home page does need to be addressed.

-Google Analytics also shows Behaviour Flow which tracks visitors website journeys.
-This is very useful to see user journeys and what the pain points are.
+GA4 also shows visitors website journeys.
+This is very useful to see user journeys and what their pain points are.
+For example if visitors are not progressing beyond product pages then there may an issue with your product offer.

 6. Keywords